 - Peer Institution.
 Select colleagues from peer institutions when possible.
 Definitions of peer institutions vary widely, and there is no comprehensive list for libraries.
 Candidates can consider (but should not be limited by) the following suggestions: the Association of Academic Universities list of member research institutions and the member institutions in the Big Ten Academic Alliance (http://www.btaa.org/about/member-universities).
 Candidates can also select colleagues who are from non-peer institutions or from non-academic institutions of recognized importance and quality if they have appropriate and substantial credentials–expertise, reputation and publication record.
 However, the candidate must provide sufficient justification for his/her choice in the reviewer biography.

 - Neutrality.
 Do not select close colleagues, collaborators or co-authors, former professors and/or mentors.
 The reviewer’s objectivity is crucial to the review.
 Candidates may select colleagues from the candidate’s Alma Mater as long as the colleague is not a former professor of the candidate or is not closely associated with the candidate’s research as to create appearances of a conflict of interest.

 - Neutrality.
-Do not select colleagues from the candidate’s Peer Review Committee, mentors, collaborators or co-authors, personal friends, or former advisors and professors.
+Do not select colleagues from the candidate’s Peer Review Committee, mentors, mentees, collaborators or co-authors, personal friends, or former advisors and professors.
 Objectivity is crucial to the review process.